1990s in video games: Optical disc storage

 Nearly every system released in the mid-late 1990s began to move to the new CD-ROM technology, with the Nintendo 64 being the last major home video game console to use ROM cartridges.
-Also appealing to publishers was the fact that CDs could be produced at significantly less expense and with more flexibility (it was easy to change production to meet demand), and they were able to pass the lower costs onto consumers.
+Also appealing to publishers was that CDs could be produced at significantly less expense and with more flexibility (it was easy to change production to meet demand), and they were able to pass the lower costs onto consumers.
 In particular, the fifth generation marked a turning point for optical-based storage media.
 As games grew more complex in content, sound, and graphics, the CD proved more than capable of providing enough space for the extra data.
 The cartridge format, however, was pushed beyond the limits of its storage capacity.
 Consequently, many game developers shifted their support away from the Nintendo 64 to the PlayStation.

 Memory cards

 Due to CD-ROMs lacking the built-in memory of ROM Cartridges, the Sony PlayStation introduced the use of memory cards to store saved game data.
 This became the standard for video game consoles until it was replaced by the use of hard drives and built-in flash memory during the seventh generation in the late first decade of the 21st century.